DominikKralj909/bookstore/README.md

 - npm (comes with Node.js)
 ## Installation
 **Clone the Repository**:
-`git clone https://github.com/yourusername/bookstore.git](https://github.com/DominikKralj909/bookstore.git) && cd bookstore`
+- git clone: https://github.com/DominikKralj909/bookstore.git && `cd bookstore`
 **Install Dependencies**:
-Run `npm install` to install all necessary dependencies.
+- Run `npm install` to install all necessary dependencies.
 ## Running the Application:
-To start both the React frontend and the JSON server concurrently use: `npm start` This will start the React app on `http://localhost:3000` and the JSON server on `http://localhost:5000`.
+- To start both the React frontend and the JSON server concurrently use: `npm start`
+- This will start the React app on `http://localhost:3000` and the JSON server on `http://localhost:5000`.